FabienGreard/kirby-boilerplate/README.md

 You could also seed your database with `yarn prisma:seed` or `npm run prisma:seed`.

+:warning: by default you wont have the access for doing it, use your own database.

 ## Generate typing from graphql schema

 You may need to look at [apollo-tooling](https://github.com/apollographql/apollo-tooling)

-With the graphql endpoint running launch `yarn codegen`, this will create under `types` a typing file for each query under `apollo/operations`.
+With the graphql endpoint running launch `yarn codegen`, this will create a typing file `schema.ts` under `types`.

 ## Hosting